One more way to automate business processes is to add Actions to a Document Solution. Actions automatically happen after you generate a new document.

 Order of Execution and Mandatory Action fields have the same functionality as was explained in the first Action.

-Currently, the Copy Document Action only supports Microsoft OneDrive DOCX files.
+Currently, the "Copy Document to Salesforce" Action only supports Microsoft OneDrive DOCX files.

 However, this action stands out from the ones we described above.

 First of all, you won't find it in the list of available actions on a Document Solution.
-This action is only available in a Flow.
+This Action is only available in a Flow.

 We wrote instructions to use the action both alone and as a part of the Flow.
 Follow the link to check it out.